LI7XI/AudioAnalyzerDocs/docs/discussions/filters.md

 - bwBandStop: `bwBandStop(Order <Value>, FreqLow <Value>, FreqHigh <Value>)`.

 Allowed range of `Order` argument is limited to [1, 5] due to possible issues with precision.<br/>
-You can use several filters in sequence if you want stronger effect that high orders could provide ([see examples below](#examples)).
+You can use several filters in sequence if you want stronger effect that high orders could provide (see [examples](#examples) below).

 ---

 Besides filter-specific parameters, each filter can have a `ForcedGain` parameter (specified in decibels) that controls upper level of the filter.

 Traditionally filters like `bqPeak(Q 0.5, Freq 100, Gain 5)` would make frequencies near 100 Hz 5 db stronger.<br/>
 However, the plugin alters this behavior: upper level is kept at 0 db no matter the parameters.

-However, forcedGain is not compensated for, so if you write bqPeak[Q 0.5, freq 100, gain 5, forcedGain 5] then this filter would behave like traditional Biquad peak filter.
+Although, forcedGain is not compensated for, so if you write `bqPeak[Q 0.5, freq 100, gain 5, forcedGain 5]` then this filter would behave like traditional Biquad peak filter.

 ## Examples